 When climbing any ladder, use both hands to climb and descend.
 Always face the ladder and watch every step you take; up or down.
 And never reach too far to cause the ladder to slide or fall.

 According to Alliance Safety Council, you should always inspect your ladder before and after you use it.

-Before using your ladder
+Before using your RV ladder

 - Check the ladder for stability.

 - Ensure all screws, bolts and hinges are tight.
 Also make certain the base of the ladder is secure.

 - Look for loose or damaged rungs, steps, side rails, supports and any other structural damage.

 - Check for any sand, dirt, grease, caulk or other substances that could cause slips and falls.